 “At the end of the day,” Francis said Tuesday, “our goal is to win the ACC championship.”

 Forget that the Terps narrowly escaped William & Mary in their season opener.
 Forget that they allowed 16 sacks through their first four contests, second worst in the nation.
 And forget that they rank 113th out of 120 FBS programs in rushing yardage.

 For Francis and others, the past is the past.
-They see the start of ACC play as a fresh start, a chance to take four games worth of growth and learning into a slate filled with familiar foes.
+They see start of ACC play represents a fresh start, a chance to take four games worth of growth and learning into a slate filled with familiar foes.

 “It’s a big one,” Francis said of Saturday’s matchup.
 “You could lose all your other games and win the ACC.
 I hate to say it doesn’t matter what you do before ACC play, but it really doesn’t matter.”

 Francis’ logic is sound.
 The non-conference schedule was simply an appetizer for an entree comprised of the likes of No. 3 Florida State and No. 15 Clemson.
 The Terps could still earn a bowl bid with a winning record in the ACC.